ecmwf/metview-python/docs/api/icon/any.rst

     .. container:: rightside

-        This icon represents the `any <https://confluence.ecmwf.int/display/METV/any>`_ icon in Metview's user interface.
+        This function represents the `Any <https://confluence.ecmwf.int/display/METV/any>`_ icon in Metview's user interface.

 .. py:function:: any(**kwargs)